-57. This section requires a local housing authority to notify the licensing authority (or each of them if there is more than one) designated under section 3 of the 2014 Act, when it becomes aware a person has been convicted of an offence under the Bill in respect of a dwelling in its area.
+Section 14 - Duty of local housing authority to notify licensing authority of conviction section 3 of the 2014 Act, when it becomes aware a person has been convicted of an offence under the Bill in respect of a dwelling in its area.
 Notification of conviction of an offence will be a factor for the licensing authority in determining whether a convicted person is a fit and proper person for the purposes of being granted or retaining a licence to carry out lettings agency or property management activities under section 20 of the 2014 Act.